kenyee/jetflix/TESTING.md

 ## General Testing Recommendations
-After playing with the app a bit, these are general testing recommendations:
+After playing with the app a bit, these are general testing recommendations (in roughly priority order):
+* Unit test any utility classes
 * Unit test viewmodels or use cases (wherever the business logic lives)
 * Unit test any repositories with a mock web server so you can test network error handling
+* Add test coverage to identify which parts of code need additional testing
 * Test each composable for display/click behavior (instrumentation tests)
+* Robolectric to test code that uses Android-specific code
-* Add smoke tests that can also be used for baseline profiles (instrumentation tests)
+* Add smoke tests that can also be used for baseline profiles (automation/instrumentation tests) using fake network data for reliability
 * Screenshot testing (unit tests) to check for layout changes if you upgrade libraries
+* Add smoke tests with live server data so there's a canary job that can flag if the backend has broken the clients; alternatively, add Pact testing to the backend to make sure the client data formatting doesn't get broken

+These are roughly in priority order and are generally in the testing pyramid shape.
+There are minimal tests for automation/integration tests.
+The majority of tests are unit tests that don't require devices because they are faster to run.

 ## Analysis of Codebase